LefferTrochez/DuqueXII-Robot/README.md

 ---

 ## System Integration
-Duque12 comprises various subsystems that work seamlessly together.
+DuqueXII comprises various subsystems that work seamlessly together.
 The Jetson Nano acts as the primary platform for running ROS2 nodes and performing real-time inference with YOLOv8.
 The Arduino Nano 33 BLE Sense manages sensors and actuators via USB serial communication.
 The modular configuration ensures that each subsystem operates independently, minimizing interference and enabling efficient and coordinated functionality.

 ---